 Follow the mitigation mechanisms of subclause 6.54.5 of ISO/IEC 24772-1.

-Use the pragma Restrictions to prevent the use of obscure features of the language.
+Use pragma Restrictions to prevent the use of obscure features of the language.
 For example, a project might decide to completely forbid floating point types, access types, or tasking.

 Use the language-defined pragma Restriction (No_Dependence => …) to prevent the use of specified predefined or user-defined libraries.